-- The Commission has a carried out an extensive public participation program attendant to the regional land use and transportation planning efforts.
-During previous years, the public participation program has included in addition to preparing materials and conducting public meetings and outreach attendant to regional transportation-land use planning and programming efforts a regional planning conference; a workshop on rural cluster development featuring an introduction to SEWRPC Planning Guide No. 7; additional workshops on geographic information systems and proper land use as it relates to a variety of concerns, including stormwater and flooding concerns; an article published in Wisconsin Counties magazine highlighting the importance of regional planning; a staff report relative to citizens' advisory group involvement in future land use and transportation planning programs, and organizational efforts to obtain such citizen participation; drafting of an ongoing process for public involvement in transportation system planning and programming; youth water-qualityeducation sessions integrating, for the first time, land use and transportation systems as key variables; teacher-training sessions featuring land use and the relationships between historical development, transportation, and environmental concerns; related teacher-training curricula; town officials' training workshops on planning and zoning concepts, which have been part of an annual series, assistance provided to towns and villages relative to citizen surveys and community "visioning" meetings as preliminary considerations in the comprehensive land use planning process; ongoing coordination assistance provided to the Southeastern Area Land and Water Conservation Association, a coalition of county land conservation committee members and staff; exhibits placed at Wisconsin Farm Progress Days, held in Washington County, and at other exhibitions; and materials prepared for a new Commission-UW-Extension fact sheet series called "Plan On It!."
-Additional work was completed to synthesize the results of behavioral inventories and attitudinal surveys, among other efforts, designed to gauge public opinion relative to transportation system investments. - In late 2005, the public involvement process for transportation planning and programming was reviewed and amended including the holding of several public meetings.
-In 2005 and 2006, the Commission met with several interests which have been critical of the Commission's transportation planning and public involvement process to identify potential changes to be considered in the Commission's public involvement process.
-In 2007, the Commission's public involvement process was amended to incorporate the potential changes identified, specifically the creation of an Environmental Justice Task Force.
-This Task Force met for the first time in 2007 and will continue to meet quarterly.
+- The Commission's Environmental Justice Task Force met for the first time in 2007 and continues to meet quarterly, or as needed based on regional planning schedules.
 The primary role of the Task Force is to enhance the consideration and integration of environmental justice throughout the regional planning process.
-The Task Force assists the Commission staff in the involvement of minority populations, low-income populations, and people with disabilities in regional planning.
-The Task Force also assists the Commission staff in the identification of the potential benefits and adverse impacts of regional plans with respect to such populations and helps to assess whether they may be expected to receive a proportionate share of regional plan benefits and/or a disproportionate share of any negative impacts.
-In 2016, this task force provided guidance to Commission staff on potential changes to be incorporated into the Commission's public involvement process. - In 2016, the review and update of the Commission's public involvement process was completed.
-The public participation plan and attendant materials are included in Appendix B. - The Commission pursued the completion of the following agreements:

-- Agreement with Jefferson County regarding planning for those facilities included within the census defined Milwaukee urbanized area (Completed in 2016). - Agreement with Dodge County regarding planning for those facilities included within the adjusted West Bend urbanized area (Completed in 2016). - An update to cooperative agreement with WisDOT and transit operators regarding planning within Southeastern Wisconsin. - An update to the agreement with the Chicago Metropolitan Agency for Planning regarding planning within the Wisconsin portion of the Round Lake Beach urbanized area. - The Commission has provided the Wisconsin Department of Natural Resources with data analyses and forecasts, including traffic assignments for use in the State Implementation Plan.
-In addition, the Commission has conducted conformity analyses of the new regional transportation system plan and transportation improvement program.
+The Task Force assists the Commission staff in involving minority populations, low-income populations, and people with disabilities in regional planning.
+The Task Force also assists the Commission staff in identifying the potential benefits and adverse impacts of regional plans with respect to such populations and helps to assess whether they may be expected to receive a proportionate share of regional plan benefits and/or a disproportionate share of any negative impacts.
+In 2016, the Task Force provided guidance to Commission staff on potential changes to be incorporated into the Commission's public involvement process. - In 2016, a review and update of the Commission's public involvement process was completed.
+The public participation plan for transportation planning is included in Appendix B. - The Commission pursued the completion of the following agreements: - o Agreement with Jefferson County regarding planning for those facilities included within the census-defined Milwaukee urbanized area (completed in 2016). - Agreement with Dodge County regarding planning for those facilities included within the adjusted West Bend urbanized area (completed in 2016). - An update to cooperative agreement with WisDOT and transit operators regarding planning within Southeastern Wisconsin (completed in 2017). - An update to the agreement with the Chicago Metropolitan Agency for Planning regarding planning within the Wisconsin portion of the Round Lake Beach urbanized area (completed in 2017). - The Commission has provided the Wisconsin Department of Natural Resources with data analyses and forecasts, including traffic assignments for use in the State Implementation Plan.
+In addition, the Commission has conducted conformity analyses of the fiscally constrained transportation plan and transportation improvement program.